ishwantsingh/Web-HttpAjaxII-Guided-Project/readme.md

   * Learn `ref`s in `React`.

 # Steps
+  * Fix the `fetchPerson` request.
   * Show our `GET` in action in Chrome Devtools Network tab.
+  * Show how to see different details of the request on the Network Tab.
   * Teach `promise.finally()` and clean up `setPerson` and `setError`.
   * Teach `Promise.all()` and use it to fetch two people.
   * Implement `setPeople` so we concatenate the two people to `this.state.people`.